mwyvr/knockr/README.md

 # knockr

-`knockr` is a [port-knocking](https://en.wikipedia.org/wiki/Port_knocking) utility potentially more convenient to use than general purpose tools like `nmap` or `netcat`.
-Written in Go, the utility is a single binary, installable on any platform Go supports including Linux, BSD/Unix, Windows and Mac.
+`knockr` is a [port-knocking](https://en.wikipedia.org/wiki/Port_knocking) utility potentially more convenient to use than general-purpose tools like `nmap` or `netcat`.
+Written in Go, the utility is a single binary that is installable on any platform Go supports, including Linux, BSD/Unix, Windows, and Mac.

 ## Installation

-### Via the Go tool chain
+### Via the Go toolchain

 Standard: